 While these are a few of the most talked-about German postage stamps, there are still quite a few more that have a significant face value and are desirable for private collections.

-It’s easy to get mixed up in knowing whether a stamp has collector’s value or not.
+It’s easy to get mixed up knowing whether a stamp has collector’s value.

 Not all stamps from this period have value.
-Many stamps were issued during this time, and most of the stamps that have significant financial value were well before the war or long after.
+Many stamps were issued during WWII, and most stamps with significant financial value were well before the war or long after.

-Online auction sites such as eBay feature hundreds of German stamps, some for just a couple of dollars each.
+Online auction sites like eBay feature hundreds of German stamps, some for just a couple of dollars each.

 If you’re looking to get started in German stamp collecting, this might be your first place to look.